Daivaradhane - Ritual of Tulunadu

 In Tulunadu, Daivardhane is a non-Vedic ritual.
 Early Tuluvas were not practitioners of the Vedas and Shastra, which place a greater emphasis on Yajnas, shlokas, and fire sacrifices.

 Daivaradhane plays a much more important part in the religious life of the people of Tulu Nadu.
-It is really very difficult to decide how old this custom or practice of worshipping the Daivas is, but believed to be one of the time-honored Dravidian cults.
+It is really very difficult to decide how old this custom or practice of worshipping the Daiva is. but believed to be one of the time-honored Dravidian cults.
 Daivas also plays an important role in the administration and judiciary system of Tulu Nadu.

 There are different types of Daiva worshipped in Tulu Nadu such as;